robertsolorzano/glava-debian12/README.md

 ### Summary

 If you ran into the same build issues I did this should save you some time.
-This repo includes the all files needed to get GLava compiled and running on Debian 12 with nothing else changed.
+This repo includes all files needed to get GLava compiled and running on Debian 12 with nothing else changed.

 Original project: [GLava on GitHub](https://github.com/jarcode-foss/glava)